Herland (novel): Plot summary

 The men awake to find themselves held captive in a fortress-like building.
 They are given comfortable living accommodations, clean clothes, and food.
 The women assign each man a tutor who teaches the men their language.
 Van makes many notes about the new country and people, commenting that everything from their clothing to their furniture seems to be made with the twin ideals of pragmatism and aesthetics given equal consideration.
 The women themselves appear intelligent and astute, unafraid and patient, with a notable lack of temper and seemingly limitless understanding for their captives.
 The women are keen to learn about the world outside and question the men eagerly about all manner of things.
 Often Van finds himself having difficulty justifying the practices of his own society such as the milking of cows, and the keeping of property, when faced with the apparent utopia the women have managed to build.

 After being held captive for a number of months, the men break out of the fortress and escape cross-country to where they left their biplane.
 Finding the biplane sewn inside a large fabric covering, the men are unable to get away and are resignedly recaptured by the women.
-They are treated well nonetheless and soon learn that they will be given a freer rein when they have mastered the women's language and proved they can be trusted.
-Van remarks upon Terry's personal difficulty in dealing with the women, who steadfastly refuse to conform to his expectations of how women should act, though Jeff seems perfectly enamored of the women and their kindness.
+They are treated well nonetheless and soon learn that they will be given a freer rein when they have mastered the women's language and prove they can be trusted.
+Van remarks upon Terry's personal difficulty in dealing with the women, who steadfastly refuse to conform to his expectations of how women should act, though Jeff seems perfectly enamored by the women and their kindness.

 Van gradually finds out more information about the women's society, discovering that most of the men were killed 2,000 years ago when a volcanic eruption sealed off the only pass out of Herland.
 The remaining men were mostly slaves who killed the sons of their dead masters and the old women, intending to take over the land and the young women with it.
 The women fought back, however, killing the slaves.
 After a period of hopelessness at the impending end of their race, cut off from the rest of the world and without any men, one woman among the survivors became pregnant and bore a female child, and four more female children after.
 The five daughters of this woman also grew up to bear five daughters each.
 This process rapidly expanded their population and led to the exaltation of motherhood.
 Ever since that time the women had devoted themselves to improving their minds, working together and raising their children; the position of teacher being one of the most revered and respected positions in the land.